-- Tools and fixing M6 bolts are not included in the product package. - The tool combination method varies from tool to tool.
-For more detailed methods, refer to the user manual provided by the tool maker - For more details about specifications of tool flange, refer to Appendix D Tool Flange Cross Section. - 2.
-After fixing the tool, connect the necessary cables to the tool I/O port. - For the tool I/O, you can select one from the analog input (current (0 - 20 mA), voltage (0 - 10 V)), the digital input (2Ch) and the digital output (2Ch, 0, 12, 24 Vdc).
+- The tool combination method varies from tool to tool.
+For more detailed methods, refer to the user manual provided by the tool maker. - For more details about specifications of tool flange, refer to Appendix D Tool Flange Cross Section. - 2.
+After fixing the tool, connect the necessary cables to the tool I/O or the EtherCAT port. - For the tool I/O, you can select one from the analog input (current (0 20 mA), voltage (0 10 V)), the digital input (4Ch) and the digital output (4Ch, 0, 12, 24 Vdc).

-• For more details about specifications of the pin maps for the tool I/O, refer to Appendix E Port Pin Map.
+• For more details about specifications of the pin maps for the tool I/O and the EtherCAT, refer to Appendix E Port Pin Map.